UMAprotocol/UMIPs/UMIPs/umip-50.md

     - YES

 - Is your collateral currency already approved to be used by UMA financial contracts?
-If no, submit a UMIP to have the desired collateral currency approved for use.

     - Yes (https://github.com/UMAprotocol/UMIPs/blob/master/UMIPs/umip-44.md)